ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/05-information-flow.md

 1. Passing down the correct information needed by the function to do its work,
 2. Returning (passing up) information to the recursive function's caller.

 Any given problems might need to do either or both.
-Here are some examples and exercises.
+This section contains some examples and exercises.

+:::::: online
 ### Local traversal

 Local traversal involves going to each node in the tree to do some